Chadrack09/react.js-shopping-cart/README.md

-# Getting Started with Create React App
+# React Shopping Cart App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Documentation
+The documentation is provided using JSDOc Library.
+Open [JsDoc](./docs/index.html) to view documentation

 ## Available Scripts
 In the project directory, you can run: